 Spam is unsolicited bulk mail, and only mail targets can say whether a message is solicited.
 A virtue of DCC and DCC Reputations spam filtering is that mail targets decide whether they have subscribed to bulk mail or want to hear from senders with DCC Reputations for sending bulk mail.
 The opinions of bulk mail senders about whether their messages are spam are irrelevant.

-The current version of the DCC source is version 1.3.145, May 16, 2013.
-It is available at dcc-servers.net and Rhyolite Software.
+The current version of the DCC source is version 1.3.162, December 06, 2017.
+It is available at dcc-servers.net.
 It is usually best to update an existing installation with the /var/dcc/libexec/updatedcc script.
 Some previous versions are available.

 The non-commercial DCC software is distributed under a license that is free only to organizations that do not sell filtering devices or services except to their own users and that participate in the global DCC network.
 ISPs that use DCC to filter mail for their own users are intended to be covered by the free license.
 You can redistribute unchanged copies of the free source, but you may not redistribute modified, "fixed," or "improved" versions of the source or binaries.
 You also can't call it your own or blame anyone for the results of using it.

 Organizations that do not qualify for the free license are welcome to inquire about licensing the commercial version of the DCC software by email to email@example.com or via the form.
 The commercial DCC version supports DCC Reputations.

 Please note that contrary to obsolete web pages you might find with search engines, Rhyolite Software is currently the exclusive source of commercial DCC software.
 No other organizations can sell or market DCC software except as part of their own products.